IJustDev/ssh-chat/README.md

   -i, --identity=  Private key to identify server with. (default: ~/.ssh/id_rsa)
       --bind=      Host and port to listen on. (default: 0.0.0.0:2022) --admin=     File of public keys who are admins.
+      --password=  Password as a string the user needs to input.
       --whitelist= Optional file of public keys who are allowed to connect.
       --motd=      Optional Message of the Day file.
       --log=       Write chat log to this file.